Whissi/shorewall/Shorewall-perl/README.txt

-This is the Shorewall-perl stable 4.2 branch of SVN.
+This is the Shorewall-perl development 4.2 branch of SVN.